manjo-git/ycsb-scripts/README.md

 Please note these are helper scripts I use to generate some performance data for comparing mongodb on various AWS instances.
 The code quality is just so-so, and you are welcome to use it as you like, modify as you need.
 Just don't expect me to support it.

 Run these scripts in the following order.
+After I generate the results_data_{label}.tgz  I would scp them to your local desktop and untar them and do further processing.

 # Generate benchmark data.
 ## test_db.sh